microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

 In this exercise you will create a new database, create a table, populate it with data, and then perform a test to observe transaction log I/O performance and possible limits.
 Like SQL Server, when you deploy an Azure SQL Managed Instance only system databases exist.
 You will need to create a new database to perform this exercise.

 1. Connect to the jumpbox VM using RDP or the Bastion service.
+Open SQL Server Management Studio (SSMS) and connect to the Azure SQL Managed Instance using the hostname, admin account, and password you created during the deployment. **Important**: If you can't connect to the Managed Instance your Azure VM client may not be in the same virtual network as the Managed Instance.
+In this situation, use the public endpoint for the Managed Instance.
+You can find the public endpoint by going to the Azure Portal and selecting the Managed Instance.
+On the left-hand menu select **Networking**.
+Under **Connectivity method** select **Public endpoint**.
+You can use the **Copy** button to copy the public endpoint to the clipboard.
+Use this public endpoint in SSMS to connect to the Managed Instance.

 1. Using the following documentation page: https://learn.microsoft.com/azure/azure-sql/managed-instance/resource-limits?view=azuresql#service-tier-characteristics, calculate the **Log write throughput limit** for your deployment.